ucldc/ucldc-docs/docs/dams/faq.md

 Note that these and other requirements are specific to library needs and workflows (and, indeed, to UC library needs and workflows).
 Despite the fact that Nuxeo is a generic DAMS product, it has been easily customized to support and meet the unique needs of UC library users.

-For a detailed account of POT1 requirements and the extent to which they are anticipated to be met by Nuxeo and the UCLDC model at the project’s conclusion (August 2015), please see https://wiki.library.ucsf.edu/download/attachments/101285936/2015-03-06_ucldc_requirements.xlsx?api=v2.
+For a detailed account of POT1 requirements and the extent to which they are anticipated to be met by Nuxeo and the UCLDC model at the project’s conclusion (August 2015), please see our <a href="https://wiki.library.ucsf.edu/download/attachments/101285936/2015-03-06_ucldc_requirements.xlsx?api=v2">requirements summary</a>.

 ### <a name="faq9">9.
 What does Nuxeo offer in the way of support for the Libraries?</a>

 The way that the current service is structured, there are effectively two “layers” of support for libraries using the DAMS: Nuxeo and CDL.

 CDL has a support contract and service level agreement ("Silver level") with Nuxeo, which provides us with ready access to Nuxeo's technical team -- as well as access to the latest hotfixes, service packs, and upgrades to the platform.
 We have been impressed with the rapid response that we've received from Nuxeo to help us implement and customize the product.
 As a recent example, the Nuxeo team helped us troubleshoot and enhance the product to support importing of PCD (photo compact disc) format files--as required by UC Irvine--within the span of a few days.
-Nuxeo has also been responsive to incorporating enhancements that we've requested into their development roadmap, such as updates to Studio (an online tool that makes it easy for us to configure and customize the software without expending development resources).
-Read more about our service level agreement.
+Nuxeo has also been responsive to incorporating enhancements that we've requested into their <a href="http://roadmap.nuxeo.com/">development roadmap</a>, such as updates to Studio (an online tool that makes it easy for us to configure and customize the software without expending development resources).  <a href="http://www.nuxeo.com/products/support/#maintenance">Read more about our service level agreement...</a>

 Nuxeo’s open-source code base, myriad plug-ins, and extension points allow CDL to provide a second layer of support for the Libraries.
 The software has proven flexible and customizable enough for us to meet the requirements identified by POT1 as well as new needs identified by the UC Libraries.
 For example, a number of campus libraries expressed a desire for bulk importing large numbers of files into Nuxeo without CDL’s mediation.
 (Although Nuxeo does latently support bulk upload through the user interface, it is necessarily limited by bandwidth.)
 Within a matter of weeks, we were able to leverage Nuxeo’s API to rapidly prototype and develop a client application, which campus users could install on their desktops.
 Campus users have been using the client for the past few months to successfully upload batches of files on a self-serve basis.

-More information about specific UCLDC Shared DAMS functionality is available on our user guide.
+More information about specific UCLDC Shared DAMS functionality is available on our <a href="https://registry.cdlib.org/documentation/docs/dams/index/">user guide</a>.

 ### <a name="faq10">10.
 What kind of metadata schemes does Nuxeo support?</a>